 Carbon Monoxide poisoning

 Another danger that can be caused by leaking gas is carbon monoxide poisoning.
 This happens when a water heater is not properly ventilated, or it is not properly maintained.
 Carbon monoxide is hard to detect because it’s odorless.
-When carbon monoxide is inhaled it reacts with iron present in blood which used by the blood to transport oxygen throughout the body; thus, impairing the ability of blood to transport oxygen.
+When carbon monoxide is inhaled it reacts with iron present in the blood which used by the blood to transport oxygen throughout the body; thus, impairing the ability of blood to transport oxygen.

 Popping noises coming from a water heater